Prostate health | Spotting problems like enlargement and cancer

 Assess your risk at home

 Every year, over 50,000 men in the UK are diagnosed with prostate cancer.
-Research also shows that men are reluctant to book in for an examination because of stigma and embarrassment.
+Research also shows that men are reluctant to book in for an examination because of stigma and embarrassment (men are statistically more likely to avoid going to the doctor than women).

 The Prostate Cancer UK Risk Checker allows you to check your risk status for prostate cancer at home in under 30 seconds.
 Answer 3 simple questions and this free tool will determine whether any further action is necessary.